zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 ## Vulnerabilities

-It's actually easier to find vulnerabilities than understanding how the service works to be able to exploit them.
+It's actually easier to find vulnerabilities than to understand how the service works to be able to exploit it.

 ### Format string

-The first vulnerability, is in translation mode.
+The first vulnerability, is located in the translation mode.
 When asking for a translation, the output includes our word:
 ```
 Welches bayrische Wort moechten sie wissen?
 translate_me